Nobody likes crawling around in attics and itching the rest of the day because of fiberglass insulation.

 You may have guessed it, but these cameras have to play some tricks to extend their battery life to something that you’ll tolerate.
 They do that by minimizing the amount of recording they do.

 So, don’t expect to be reviewing hours of video of your empty house or your grass growing.
 Sensors on the cameras will “wake it up” when something happens so that it can capture video while something notable is happening.
-It will relay the information via your network, and then settle down for its next nap.
-Meanwhile, depending on the camera, you can get a notification pushed to your phone with an image or a video clip taken by the camera and will be able to log in to review video of the event.
+Then it will relay the information via your network, and then settle down for its next nap.
+Meanwhile, depending on the camera, you can get a notification pushed to your phone with an image or a video clip taken by the camera.
+From there, you can log in to review video of the event.
 So, you can watch the UPS man tossing your package onto the porch from 5 feet away.

 I’m sure you’re wondering what kind of battery life to expect.
 Of course, that depends on how often the camera wakes up to record video, but the Netgear Arlo claims a possible battery life of 6 months.
 That’s pretty impressive, but I would bet on something under that for typical use.